Samir-Kesare/OpsTree-Documentation-/Application_CI/Implementation/DSL_Pipeline_via_tf_module/Wrapper_Code/Dev_Env/PostgreSQL.md

 ## What is DSL Pipeline

-A Domain-Specific Language (DSL) is a programming language or specification language dedicated to a particular problem domain, a particular problem representation technique, and/or a particular solution technique.DSL Pipeline is a robust framework designed to facilitate the creation, deployment, and management of domain-specific languages within your software development projects.
+A Domain-Specific Language (DSL) is a programming language or specification language dedicated to a particular problem domain, a particular problem representation technique, and/or a particular solution technique.
+DSL Pipeline is a robust framework designed to facilitate the creation, deployment, and management of domain-specific languages within your software development projects.
 By employing DSLs, developers can express solutions in a concise, domain-specific syntax tailored to the problem at hand, thereby enhancing productivity and reducing the gap between domain experts and software implementation.

 There are two main types of DSLs: external DSLs and internal DSLs.
 External DSLs have their own syntax and are typically parsed by a separate compiler or interpreter.
 Internal DSLs, on the other hand, are embedded within a host programming language, leveraging its syntax and features to create a domain-specific syntax.